DLA Troop Support begins journey to predictive data with AI integration

 |0

-This work, DLA Troop Support begins journey to predictive data with AI integration [Image 2 of 2], by Kendall Swank, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DLA Troop Support begins journey to predictive data with AI integration, by Kendall Swank, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.